-The pension plan provides that if the pension plan is terminated during any period beginning on a Restricted Date and ending two years later, surplus plan assets will be used to purchase retiree medical and life insurance in satisfaction of the Company's then outstanding obligations, if any, and will be paid pro rata to increase the benefits of plan participants, subject to legal limitations.
+The pension plan provides that if the pension plan is terminated during any period beginning on a "restricted date" (defined below) and ending 2 years later, surplus plan assets will be used to purchase retiree medical and life insurance in satisfaction of the Company's then outstanding obligations, if any, and will be paid pro rata to increase the benefits of plan participants, subject to legal limitations.
 If the pension plan is merged with, or the assets of the plan are transferred to, another plan, then (i) benefits will be fully vested; (ii) benefits will be increased as if the plan had been terminated; and (iii) benefits will be satisfied through the purchase of a guaranteed annuity contract.
-A Restricted Date is defined as the date any person or group acquires more than 50% of the voting stock of the Company in a transaction not approved by the Board of Directors, or the date during any two-year period on which individuals who at the beginning of the period constituted the Board of Directors (including any new director whose nomination or election was approved by two-thirds of the directors who were directors at the beginning of the period) cease for any reason to constitute a majority of the Board.
+A restricted date is defined as the date any person or group acquires more than 50% of the voting stock of the Company in a transaction not approved by the Board of Directors or the date during any 2-year period on which individuals who at the beginning of the period constituted the Board of Directors (including any new director whose nomination or election was approved by two-thirds of the directors who were directors at the beginning of the period or whose election or nomination was so approved) cease for any reason to constitute a majority of the Board.

-As of December 31, 1995, the persons listed in the Summary Compensation Table had the following years of credited service under the plan: Mr. Bloom, 9 years; Mr. Duffy, 7 years; Mr. Estes, 20 years; Mr. Gulis, 10 years; and Mr. O'Donovan, 26 years.
+As of January 3, 1998, the persons listed in the Summary Compensation Table had the following years of credited service under the plan: Mr. Bloom, 11 years; Mr. Duffy, 9 years; Mr. Gulis, 13 years; Mr. Krueger, 2 years; and Mr. O'Donovan, 28 years.

-SUPPLEMENT EXECUTIVE RETIREMENT PLAN
+SUPPLEMENTAL EXECUTIVE RETIREMENT PLAN

-In 1995, the Company adopted a new Supplemental Executive
+In 1995, the Company adopted a Supplemental Executive Retirement Plan ("SERP") to replace the deferred compensation agreements entered into between the Company and certain key employees, including those listed in the Summary Compensation Table, except that an executive covered by a deferred compensation agreement will always be entitled to a benefit under the SERP at least equal to what he or she would have received under the deferred compensation agreement.
+The SERP became effective January 1, 1996.

-Retirement Plan ("SERP") to replace the deferred compensation agreements entered into between the Company and certain key employees, including those listed in the Summary Compensation Table, except that an executive covered by a deferred compensation agreement will always be entitled to a benefit under the SERP at least equal to what he or she would have received under the deferred compensation agreement.
+Under the SERP, a participating executive will be eligible for an annual supplemental benefit once he or she has completed 5 years of service after having been approved as a participant in the SERP (or, for those executives already covered by a deferred compensation agreement, 5 years after entering into the deferred compensation agreement); alternatively, a participating executive will be eligible for a benefit with less than 5 years of service if he or she retires at or after age 65.
+The supplemental benefit is equal to the difference between the executive's retirement benefit under the Company's qualified pension plan and an amount equal to a designated percentage of the executive's Average Compensation multiplied by the executive's years of service with the Company (up to 25 years).
+The designated percentage is either 2.4% for each year of service

-Under the SERP, a participating executive will be eligible for an annual supplemental benefit once he or she has completed five years of service after becoming a participant in the SERP (or, for those executives already covered by a deferred compensation agreement, five years after entering into the deferred compensation agreement); alternatively, a participating executive will be eligible for a benefit with less than five years of service if he or she retires at or after age 65.
-The supplemental benefit is equal to the difference between the executive's retirement benefit under the Company's qualified pension plan and an amount equal to a designated percentage of the executive's average compensation multiplied by the executive's years of service with the Company (up to 25 years).
-The designated percentage is either 2.4% for each year of service (including all of the individuals listed in the Summary Compensation Table), or 2% per year of service.
-"Average Compensation" is the average of the executive's annual compensation for the four consecutive highest compensation years out of the last ten years of the executive's employment.
-Average Compensation does not include payments under the long-term (three-year) incentive bonus plan or severance payments.
-For this purpose, Average Compensation does not vary significantly from the amounts shown under the caption "Annual Compensation" in the Summary Compensation Table above.
+(including all of the individuals listed in the Summary Compensation Table) or 2% per year of service.
+"Average Compensation" is defined as the average of the executive's annual earnings for the 4 consecutive highest compensation years out of the last 10 years of the executive's employment and is not restricted by the \$160,000 compensation cap under the Pension Plan.
+Average Compensation does not include payments under the Long-Term Plan or severance payments.
+For this purpose, Average Compensation does not vary significantly from the amounts shown under the caption "Annual Compensation" in the Summary Compensation Table above except for the forgiveness of Mr. Bloom's interest-free loan.